Heraldry: Shield

 The whole surface of the escutcheon is termed the field, which may be plain, consisting of a single tincture, or divided into multiple sections of differing tinctures by various lines of partition; and any part of the field may be semé, or powdered with small charges.
 The edges and adjacent parts of the escutcheon are used to identify the placement of various heraldic charges; the upper edge, and the corresponding upper third of the shield, are referred to as the chief; the lower part is the base.
 The sides of the shield are known as the dexter and sinister flanks, although these terms are based on the point of view of the bearer of the shield, who would be standing behind it; to the observer, and in all heraldic illustration, the dexter is on the left side, and the sinister on the right.

 The placement of various charges may also refer to a number of specific points: nine in number according to some authorities, but eleven according to others.
-The three most important are fess point, located in the visual center of the shield; (Note: Because most shields are widest at the chief, and narrow to a point at the base, fess point is usually slightly higher than the midpoint.) the honour point, located midway between fess point and the chief; and the nombril point, located midway between fess point and the base.
-The other points include dexter chief, center chief, and sinister chief, running along the upper part of the shield from left to right, above the honour point; dexter flank and sinister flank, on the sides approximately level with fess point; and dexter base, middle base, and sinister base along the lower part of the shield, below the nombril point.
+The three most important are fess point, located in the visual centre of the shield; (Note: Because most shields are widest at the chief, and narrow to a point at the base, fess point is usually slightly higher than the midpoint.) the honour point, located midway between fess point and the chief; and the nombril point, located midway between fess point and the base.
+The other points include dexter chief, centre chief, and sinister chief, running along the upper part of the shield from left to right, above the honour point; dexter flank and sinister flank, on the sides approximately level with fess point; and dexter base, middle base, and sinister base along the lower part of the shield, below the nombril point.